wint-d/movie-mayhem/README.md

-# movie-mayhem
+# Movie Mayhem

-This repository contains the start and end parts of the Movie Mayhem project.
+## Objective
+Create a movies site that allows the user to display, add, update, and delete movies.